MohammadAlyounes/e-commerce-analysis-project/README.md

 | `price`         | The price the user paid for the product in USD  |
 | `user_id`      | The unique identifier of the registered customer |
 | `user_session`  | The unique identifier of the user’s browsing session |

+## Desired outcomes
+Recommendations of the best performing products over the Christmas period should be the output of the analysis.
+The recommendation could be for individual product IDs or broader recommendations in relation to brands or product categories.
+The 'best' is dependent on the analysis and metrics chosen for the definition of 'best'.